sshende/2018-11-09-rutgers_camden/index.md

 </p>
 <ul>
   <li>The room is wheelchair / scooter accessible.</li>
-  <li>Accessible restrooms are available.</li>
+  <li>Accessible restrooms are available in the campus library building nearby.</li>
 </ul>
 <p>
   Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
-If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.
 </p>

 {% comment %}